QLED vs. OLED vs. Mini-LED: Understanding TV backlight tech

 When it comes to color, QLED is excellent.
 There is a tremendous amount of color variety available in QLED screens, with good color contrasts.
 QLED also tends to be cheaper at larger sizes than other backlighting techs, meaning that QLED is the best budget-conscious choice when it comes to a new higher-end TV.
 QLED also tends to result in screens that can reach a higher level of overall brightness, which may be desirable depending on your screen needs.

 If you want to experience this type of screen, a strong budget 4K UHD option is Samsung’s 43-inch TU-8000 series from 2020.
 This Samsung QLED TV is a very cost-conscious choice that delivers 4K and is great for a dorm room, a child’s room, or as a second/third display.
 At only $379.99 MSRP, it’s about as cheap as you want to go.
 But if you’re looking to build a home theater set-up, or care about getting the best picture quality and options, this is not the television for you.
-QLED TVs can climb into the higher-end, but they face stiff competition from OLED and now Mini LED.
+QLED TVs can climb into the higher-end, and you can check out our recommendations for some of the best QLED TVs, but they face stiff competition from OLED and now Mini-LED.

 What is OLED TV?

 OLED is “organic” LED.
-OLED consist of organic materials that produce similar effects when current runs through them.
+An OLED consists of organic materials that produce similar effects when current runs through them.
 But OLED displays work fundamentally differently than typical LED-lit LCDs.